EnvelopSound/EnvelopLX/README.md

 ### For Users

 - [Download the software &rarr;](https://github.com/EnvelopSound/EnvelopLX/archive/master.zip)
-- Open EnvelopeLX.pde in Processing and run the sketch
+- Open EnvelopLX.pde in Processing and run the sketch

 ### For Developers

+Make a clone of the repository in your Processing sketchbook folder.

 ```Shell
 $ cd ~/Documents/Processing/